DannyBimma/ai-to-cocaine/README.md

 The program uses a **two-pass replacement algorithm** for optimal memory efficiency:

-1. **First Pass**: Counts occurrences of the search term to calculate exact memory requirements
+1. **First Pass**: Counts occurrences of the target-term (AI) to calculate the exact memory requirements
-2. **Second Pass**: Builds the result string with replacements
+2. **Second Pass**: Builds the output string with replacements

-This approach minimizes memory allocation overhead compared to dynamic string building.
+This approach minimises memory allocation overhead compared to dynamic string building.

 ### Memory Management

 - **Line-by-line processing**: Only one line is held in memory at a time
-- **Precise allocation**: Calculates exact memory needed for each replacement
-- **Immediate cleanup**: Frees memory after processing each line
+- **Immediate cleanup**: Frees memory after processing each line, and accounts for use-after-free even if this program will never run into that particular problem
 - **Error-safe**: Cleans up resources even when errors occur

 ### File Operations

-- **Streaming input**: Reads from stdin using `fgets()` for efficient large file handling
+- **Streaming input**: Reads from stdin using `fgets()` for efficient large file processing
 - **Buffered output**: Writes to file using `fprintf()` with automatic buffering
-- **Error handling**: Checks for file creation failures and reports errors appropriately
+- **Error handling**: Checks for file creation failures and reports errors if(any)

 ## Code Structure